 - Felt and multipurpose glue—I actually used Aleene’s Fabric Fusion Permanent Adhesive, and it worked very well

-- Optional: Americana Matte Acrylic Spray
+- Optional: Americana Matte Acrylic Spray or Thompson’s Waterseal

-And here’s how I did it!
+And here’s how I made my DIY concrete coasters.

 It’s important to know how many coasters you will pour at a time because the concrete sets up quickly and you need to have a good estimate of how much to make.
 To keep costs down, I decided to pour only two coasters at once and make them gradually—I didn’t want to buy a ton of the 1-quart paint mixing cups.

 The concrete I used is a ready-to-go powder that just requires water.
 The ratio of powder to water is 1 tbsp water for every 4 tbsps of powder.
 After doing a test coaster, I estimated that each coaster would need about 6 tbsps of powder (that means 1.5 tbsps of water).
 Since I poured two at a time, I mixed up 12 tbsps of powder (3 tbsps of water).

 Mixing tip: Pour the water into your mixing bowl first, and then add the powder in scoops, stirring as you add it.
 You should end up with the consistency of wet sand.
 And I’m not kidding—this stuff sets up FAST, so work efficiently!